There is the only way I have ever known to make Sloppy Joes from Scratch.

 Can you imagine my shock and awe when I found out that you they tried to put this in a can?
 I love to be able to make from-scratch recipes when I can.

 I love combining our farm-raised ground beef, a few extra ingredients, and Rhodes Texas Rolls to make these scrumptious Sloppy Joe sandwiches from scratch.

 It may be possible to have Sloppy Joe mix leftovers.
 I usually end up transforming it into another recipe like a casserole, breakfast burritos, our homemade spaghetti sauce, tacos, or chili.
 It has all the basic ingredients to seamlessly fit into any beef-based recipe.
 We have even made Sloppy Joe grilled cheese sandwiches with these leftovers.
 You can make up a big batch of Sloppy Joe mix and it will go along way!

-In the wintertime I spend tons of time in the kitchen with my sourdough starter, making lots of homemade bread to help heat up the kitchen and save us time and money by not having to run 30 minutes to a grocery store.
-But in the other 3 seasons when the rubber hits the road, there is very little time in the kitchen and yet, sometimes we have to prepare meals for upwards of a 20-person field crew.
+The other 3 seasons of the year, when the rubber hits the road, there is very little time in the kitchen and yet.
+Sometimes we have to prepare meals for upwards of a 20-person field crew.
 So the time spent in the kitchen has to be efficient!
 I rely on Rhodes Frozen Bread dough to help me maintain fresh buns for my sloppy joes and our other field meals.

 I will place them in the warm oven for about 1.5 hours or so.
 I also try to limit the amount of jumping in the kitchen that occurs during the dough-raising time.
 Once they are done raising I will crank up my oven to 350° and bake them for 15 minutes or so.
 (All the baking instructions can be found on the back of the packaging too.)